Getting the vaccine will protect you from the coronavirus — and it may keep people around you healthier, too

+There isn’t a lot of evidence yet to support this hypothesis, but researchers say it is likely the case based largely on observations in animal studies, as well as some preliminary research in humans.

-However, that doesn’t mean that vaccinated people should stop taking precautions, like wearing a mask.
+This, however, doesn’t mean that vaccinated people should stop taking precautions, such as wearing a mask.

 “Even if you’re vaccinated and you’re going out, keep masking up until we get more people vaccinated,” said Ilhem Messaoudi, director of the Center for Virus Research at the University of California at Irvine.